 Sometimes, it’s easy to get teams fired up to take on the next L&D challenge.
 When you’re teaching engaging, relevant subjects, your learners hardly need any encouragement to master their modules and complete their training in no time at all.

 But what about when you’re dealing with subjects that aren’t quite so engaging?
 How can you make sure even the more dry and technical subjects jump off the page for your learners?

 I caught up with Jennifer Weldy, Director of Learning & Development at medical billing solutions firm Zotec Partners, to chat about the 3-step process she uses to bring compliance training to life for her learners.

 We started off by discussing the highly regulated world of medical billing - and the need to keep up with ever-changing compliance requirements.

 “Zotec Partners works in medical billing, which is a highly regulated area of business,” says Jennifer.
 “This means we have annual compliance requirements for privacy and security, general everyday compliance, and compliance for certifications.
 It’s all there to give our customers peace of mind, and to document our processes.”

-As Jennifer explains, this highly technical subject matter didn’t always lend itself to the most exciting or engaging learning experiences.
+As Jennifer explains, this highly technical subject matter, like understanding the ins and outs of HIPPA marketing regulations, didn’t always lend itself to the most exciting or engaging learning experiences.
+Understanding